 What is the future of interpretation?
 Will interpreters be replaced by technology?
 These are all increasingly common questions in an industry experiencing a flow of technology-based platforms.

-Remote simultaneous interpreting a technical leap for the interpreter services industry.
-But it is not going to replace interpreters.
+Remote simultaneous interpretation is a technical leap for the interpreter services industry.
+But the technology is not going to replace interpreters.
 Some innovations completely change the fundamentals of the way an activity is conducted.
 Take the many inventions that came out of the Industrial Revolution, for example.
 Machines were able to conduct work that had previously relied on manpower, at a fraction of the speed and cost - making whole professions redundant.

-Remote Simultaneous Interpreting and video interpreting is an evolution of the systems that facilitate remote interpretation.
-We are convinced that Interpreters will not become obsolete with Remote Interpreting, nor will onsite interpreting disappear.
-However, there will be a gradual shift towards a wider adoption of remote simultaneous interpretation, and we will see interpreters embracing the new technology to diversify and remain up-to-speed in the race for interesting assignments.
+Remote Simultaneous Interpretation and video interpreting is an evolution of the systems that facilitate remote interpretation.
+We are convinced that Interpreters will not become obsolete with Remote Interpretation technology, nor will onsite interpreting disappear.
+However, there will be a gradual shift towards a wider adoption of remote simultaneous interpretation, and we will see interpreters embracing new technology (not being replaced by it) to diversify and remain up-to-speed in the race for interesting assignments.

 Avoiding or limiting the need for booths and heavy audio equipment saves costs.
-Basic economics dictated that because the total costs of interpreting will decrease, demand will increase.
-Organisers of small events who could otherwise never afford interpreting will start using the service.
+Basic economics dictates that because the total costs of interpreting will decrease, demand will increase.
+Organisers of small events, who could otherwise never afford interpreting, will start using the service.

-We, at Interprefy, believe that this will not be the case for a sophisticated service as interpreting.
-Interpreters will always be needed.
+We, at Interprefy, believe that this will not be the case for the future of interpretation.
+We will not see technology replacing interpreters - they will always be needed.
 But customers will want to use technology, because it is available, dependable and opens up the market.